BlasiusConsulent/BlasiusConsulent/README.md

 **Senior IT Consultant | Cybersecurity Specialist | Full-Stack Integrator**

-Based in Salerno, Italy 🇮🇹.
+Based in Italy 🇮🇹.
 I specialize in building balanced, secure, and high-performance IT ecosystems.
 From hardware optimization to cloud infrastructure, I bridge the gap between physical systems and digital security.

 ---